KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\routes.py:185`

 **Description**:
-The `email_settings` method in the EeazyCRM application is likely responsible for configuring or managing the email-related settings within the CRM system, allowing users to customize how emails are handled or integrated with the platform.
+The `email_settings` method is likely used to configure or manage email settings in the EeazyCRM application.
+It's not clear who calls this method based on the provided context.

 ---